Sajgoniarz/Game-of-Life/README.md

 * **WindowWidth** - Application window width
 * **WindowHeight** - Application window height
 * **Fullscreen** - Flag to display window in fullscreen mode
+* **WallpaperMode** - Flag to display as Wallpaper - Experimental "Works for me".
+(To close it, you need to kill process)
 * **PixelSize** - Multiplication ratio for a pixel, useful for more detailed projection without messing with window settings
 * **Density** - Describes how many % of cells should be alive in first generation
 * **TickTime** - Time in ms between spawning next generation